MSchmoecker/Valheim-Pressure-Plate/README.md

 - Wooden pressure plate: 3 wood, 1 surtling core with the hammer.
 Requires a workbench in range
 - Stone pressure plate: 3 stone, 1 surtling core with the hammer.
 Requires a workbench in range
 - Crystal pressure plate, 1 crystal, 1 surtling core with the hammer.
 Requires a workbench in range
+- Black marble pressure plate, 2 black marble, 1 surtling core with the hammer.
+Requires a workbench in range

 ![showcase](https://raw.githubusercontent.com/MSchmoecker/Valheim-Pressure-Plate/master/Docs/Showcase.gif)